Navigating the Sync Placements Industry

 To succeed in sync licensing, it can be helpful to look for artists who are a step or two ahead of you in their careers and see how they got there.
 This can provide a roadmap for your own career, and help you understand what steps you need to take to reach the next level.
 Paying attention to what shows and movies artists you admire are appearing on can also be helpful, as it can give you an idea of where to focus your efforts.
 If you see an artist you idolize on a show or in a movie, and they are represented by a particular rep or publisher, it can make sense to reach out to that rep or publisher and let them know that you make music in a similar vein.
 This can help you get started on the right path.
 The path has already been laid out, you just have to go find out what it is.

-ADVICE FOR A GREAT PITCH ROLE OF A MUSIC SUPERVISOR
+ADVICE FOR A GREAT PITCH TO A MUSIC SUPERVISOR

 Keep it personal, short, and sweet.
 We can always ask for more or seek out information on our own.
 Generic emails that are sent to multiple people at once are not as effective, tailor each email to the specific recipient.
 It’s important to even just change the opening sentence, make sure you spell the recipient’s name correctly, and if you can reference a reason why you want to be there.
 Mention why you are interested in working with the rep, such as a shared interest or connection with an artist on their roster.
 If we see you’re friends with an artist on our label, we’ll go verify that and ask about your music firsthand because their opinion matters a lot to us.
 On the other hand, if you genuinely have a unique sound that is unlike any artist(s) on the roster, mention that.
 It might be that you're the odd person out - that you are something different for them to be able to put forward for sync opportunities that they don't normally get to pitch for.
 Additionally, letting the rep know where you are from can be beneficial, as geography can be a factor in certain opportunities.
 Geography matters because certain cities like Atlanta, Los Angeles, and Austin have a lot of production.
 A music supervisor might need music from a certain area, it's always helpful to know where you're from.
 Location can be the difference maker between pitching one artist over another.